xxoolm/LuaNode/LuaNode_Esp32/LuaNode32/examples/README.md

 		UUID is `6e400002-b5a3-f393-e0a9-e50e24dcca9e`.
 ESP32 will act as client and connect to nRF51, and then write "on"/"off" to the characteristic each 2 seconds.
 The nRF51 device will turn on/off the LED on board according to the received string.
 You will see the LED on nRF51 device blink each 2 seconds.
+* **ble_to_udp_server**: In this example, ESP32 scan BLE devices and then send the scan results to UDP server.
+User can setup SSID, password, server IP and server port via uart.
+For more details, read the README doc in the example's directory.

 ## HOW TO BUILD THE EXAMPLES